home-assistant/home-assistant.io/source/_integrations/knx.markdown

   default: 25
   type: integer
 invert_updown:
-  description: Set this to `true` to invert the binary up/down commands from/to your KNX actuator.
-Default is 0 for UP; 1 for DOWN.
+  description: Set this to `true` to invert the up/down commands from/to your KNX actuator.
+Default is to consider `UP` (0) as opening of a cover and `DOWN` (1) as closing of a cover.
   required: false
   default: false
   type: boolean
 invert_position:
-  description: Set this to `true` if your actuator reports fully closed position as 0% in KNX.
+  description: Set this to `true` if your actuator reports fully down position as 0% in KNX.
   required: false
   default: false
   type: boolean